cloudflare/privacypass-config/README.md

 ## Next features

-* Started pp-browser-extension in a headless browser
+* Started privacypass-browser-extension in a headless browser